 *No work previously published in print will be considered.
 Work that appeared online before January 2015 may be submitted, but write a note with a link to the journal in which the work was published.

-Site copyright 2013-2017 Mignon Ariel King, dba Tell-Tale Chapbooks.
+Site c.
+2020 Mignon Ariel King, dba Tell-Tale Chapbooks.
 Artwork copyrighted as attributed to each artist.
 Kindly copy and paste page links to share.
 Do not reproduce anything from this site except calls for submissions.